-Almost every home buyer who has an Internet connection starts out searching for a house on home selling sites online.
-Statistics tell us that more than 9.5 out of every 10 home buyers are looking on the Internet: checking out competing inventory and putting together lists of homes they want to see.
-Because you don't know exactly which Web site a home buyer might check, home listings should be posted everywhere.
+Almost every home buyer who has an internet connection starts out searching for a house on home selling sites online.
+Fifty-one percent of home buyers are searching the internet; checking out competing inventory and putting together lists of homes they want to see.
+Because you don't know exactly which website a home buyer might check, home listings should be posted everywhere.

 Basic Internet Listing Information

 Include all key elements in your listing description.
 If you miss an important detail, a prospective home buyer might pass over your Internet listing on home selling sites:

 - Property address.

 - Sales price.

 - Number of bedrooms and baths.

 - Style of home & number of stories